dakotarawlings/dakota_data_science_projects/tool_image_classification/README.md

 * Implemented cleaning and preprocessing techniques such as image augmentation, image rescaling, and image reformatting
 * Compared the performance of two different CNN models, one with a custom convolutional base and head and a second that utilizes trasfer learning with the MobileNetV2 pretrained base.
 The latter model achieved an accuracy of 95%
 * Built a flask API endpoint that receives an image from a post request, implements the model, and returns a predicted image class and a probability
-* Wrote a web application in HTML, CSS, and JavaScript to call API and display the class prediction
+* Wrote a web application from scratch in HTML, CSS, and JavaScript to call API and display the class prediction
 * Deployed web app on Heroku: https://tool-image-classifier.herokuapp.com/

 ## Resources